albertosml/fgen/README.md

 Finally, the generated invoice can be saved in your local computer in Excel (XLSX) or PDF format.

+## Architecture & Technologies

+In the first phase of the project, a monolithic architecture which will be composed by the next three layers:

+- **Presentation**: It will responsible of showing the system information to the user.
+In other words, it will contain all the UI.
+- **Application**: It will contain all the business logic with all the use cases.
+- **Persistence**: This layer will be responsible of accessing to the data.
+It will interact with the database.

+Then, each entity will be distinguished in a separate folder, so it is independent from the others.
+This will facilitate a future transition to isolated microservices.
+Note that common resources for all entities will be set in a shared folder.

+This architecture has been chosen because it will facilitate the development and the product testing during this first project phase, as it is preferred to set more focus on the logic at this moment.
+Then, improvements could be made based on this first version.

+Respect to the technology stack, Java will be used as the programming language because with the help of the Netbeans IDE, it will accelerate the UI development, so we can set a better focus to the logic and the system functionality, as mentioned before.
+The chosen programming language also has an easy learning curve and its generated applications can be executed easily on any operating system after installing Java.
+Besides, the Mongo database has been chosen due to its installation facility on any place (locally and cloud), scability and flexibility on the data structure.
+Keep in mind that there are some entities like the customer which will have optional data.
+Finally, the conversion from Excel to PDF will be done thanks to the [Gembox](https://www.gemboxsoftware.com/) library, which offers a free license to process 150 rows per sheet and a maximum of 5 sheets per file.

 ## License

 A GNU General Public License v3.0 license (GNU GPLv3) has been chosen because it lets people to do whatever they want with the project, except distributing closed source versions.